Northgard - General Extreme Mode Tips > MGW: Video Game Guides, Cheats, Tips and Tricks

 General Extreme Mode Tips

 2. Time is of the essence.
-You are allowed to relax in Skirmish, but in Extreme, you should always be micromanaging your military or villagers to be as efficient as possible.
+You are allowed to relax in Skirmish, but in Extreme, you should always micromanage your military or villagers to be as efficient as possible.
 Pay attention to notifications, especially idle villagers.
-Turn scouts and warriors into villagers when you can; don’t retain an army unless necessary or you can’t afford to disband them.
+Turn scouts and warriors into villagers when you can; don’t retain an army unless necessary, or you can’t afford to disband them.